joergviola/plugin-oxid-k3/README.md

 ## Configuration

-### Endpoints
-On installation the required SEO endpoints get created for oxshopid = 1 and oxlang = 0.

-eg. index.php?cl=oc_ock3_connectorcontroller&shp=1&lang=0 -> k3/connect/

-Endpoints:
-k3/connect/ -> used to connect via K3 backend
-k3/cart/ -> internally used by k3 to add configurations to basket k3/articles/ -> internally used by k3 to export articles

-Please check that your configured language shop matches with the language and shop defined for the default seo urls.
-If not create new matching seo urls via the OXID admin SEO tab.

-eg.
-index.php?cl=oc_ock3_connectorcontroller&shp=1&lang=1 -> en/k3/connect/

 ### Module Configuration
 Through the module settings you can activate(default)/deactivate the functionality without disabling the module.
 You can also control the k3 environment through the test mode option.